 Neighbourhood Plans in Dacorum

 Grovehill Future is one of the first areas in Dacorum to test out the new planning powers.
-Read more about the journey so far.

 Following the successful designation of the Neighbourhood Plan area and Neighbourhood Forum, the Grovehill Future Forum formally submitted its Neighbourhood Plan to us on 13 March 2017.
 This Neighbourhood Plan and its many supporting documents will need to be reviewed to ensure compliance with legislation before it can be submitted for independent examination.
-It's hoped that this will take place in June 2017.
+It's hoped that this will take place in autumn 2017.

 After a successful examination, a date for a local referendum will be arranged to allow residents in the area the opportunity to decide whether they wish the Neighbourhood Plan for Grovehill to be used by us as a planning policy document.